pzerger/supplemental/CISSP/bcdr.md

 2. **Business Continuity Plan (BCP)**: Provides a strategy to continue operations in the event of a disruption.
 It derives its details from the BIA.
 3. **Disaster Recovery Plan (DRP)**: Focuses on restoring IT systems and data after a disaster.
 It's a subset of the BCP.
 4. **Business Resumption Plan (BRP)**: A subset of the DRP, it details how to quickly resume business after a disruption.
+5. **Continuity of Operations Plan (COOP)**: The plan for continuing to do business until the IT infrastructure can be restored.
+See [Continuity of Operations on Wikipedia](https://en.wikipedia.org/wiki/Continuity_of_operations)
 5. **Service Level Agreement (SLA)**: A documented agreement between a service provider and a client about the level of service expected during and after a disruption.
 6. **Mutual Assistance Agreements (MAAs)**: Agreements between entities to provide mutual aid in the event of a disaster.